 In fact, if you are not used to learning and working from home, you may feel disconnected from your classmates, teachers, and colleagues.
 But that doesn’t matter.
 In today’s technology-driven world, telecommuting software can bridge the gap between everyone.

-Starting your work day with a “hi” message or positive words to your team is a great way to show your availability.
+Starting your workday with a “hi” message or positive words to your team is a great way to show your availability.
 Moreover, you can connect with other team members through video calls to express your opinion, discuss ideas, find out answers and solutions for your exercises or tasks.
-As a result, you may feel home-based learning and working is not as boring as you thought, it just switches to virtual class or meetings.
+As a result, you may feel home-based learning and working is not as boring as you thought, it just switches to virtual classes or meetings.

 #6.
 Seize your break time

-Have ever you put yourself into stress just because you want to prove that you’re productive at home?
+Have ever you put yourself under stress just because you want to prove that you’re productive at home?
 Learning or working hard is good but it’s crucial to have “brain breaks”.

-Many researches showed that people cannot maintain concentration for a long time, even adults.
+Many pieces of research showed that people cannot maintain concentration for a long time, even adults.
 For this reason, enjoying break time will help to re-energize yourselves and reduce stress when your mind veers off.
 What’s more, having a break in your schedule may help you manage your time wisely over an entire day.

 So, you’ve covered six tips for home-based learning and working productively to get through this tough time.

 Among a wide range of apps in the market, ActivePresenter is always available as a solution to take up home-schooling and home-working challenges.
-ActivePresenter is a powerful All-in-One screen recorder, video editor and eLearning authoring tool.
-It allows creating high-quality eLearning content, professional-looking screencast videos and interactive software simulations.
-With an user-friendly interface and easy-to-use features that bring out the best experience for users, ActivePresenter is really worth trying.
+ActivePresenter is a powerful All-in-One screen recorder, video editor, and eLearning authoring tool.
+It allows creating high-quality eLearning content, professional-looking screencast videos, and interactive software simulations.
+With a user-friendly interface and easy-to-use features that bring out the best experience for users, ActivePresenter is really worth trying.

-Hope that you can master these 6 tips to deal with unusual challenges.
-And you might even find that the days learning and working from home are your most productive days.
+Hope that you can master these 6 tips for learning and working from home to deal with unusual challenges.
+And you might even find that the days of learning and working remotely are your most productive days.
 Don’t forget to try out ActivePresenter to speed up your workflow.
-If you want to add any comment or share your idea to the world, feel free to drop us a line through our online community, Facebook or Twitter page, YouTube channel.
+If you want to add any comment or share your idea with the world, feel free to drop us a line through our online community, Facebook or Twitter page, YouTube channel.